ruthgrace/approvalvote.co/README.md

 ## to do
 * voting results page - take into account ties
 * incorporate design
-* poll title should be in poll results page
 * revisit domain reputation issue for sending verification code email
 * feature for opening and closing polls
 ** consider caching results in results db once poll closes